DA0-DA0/retroactive-compensation-cf-worker/DESIGN.md

 ### `GET /:dao/list`

-List past surveys.
+List completed surveys.
 Anyone can do this.

 #### Response